Citrus: Fruit

 The fruit is a hesperidium, a specialised berry with multiple carpels, globose to elongated, 4–30 cm long and 4–20 cm diameter, with a leathery rind or "peel" called a pericarp.
 The outermost layer of the pericarp is an "exocarp" called the flavedo, commonly referred to as the zest.
 The middle layer of the pericarp is the mesocarp, which in citrus fruits consists of the white, spongy albedo or pith.
 The innermost layer of the pericarp is the endocarp.
 This surrounds a variable number of carpels, shaped as radial segments.
 The seeds, if present, develop inside the carpels.
 The space inside each segment is a locule filled with juice vesicles, or pulp.
 From the endocarp, string-like "hairs" extend into the locules, which provide nourishment to the fruit as it develops.
 The genus is commercially important with cultivars of many species grown for their fruit.
 Some cultivars have been developed to be easy to peel and seedless, meaning they are parthenocarpic.

-The fragrance of citrus fruits is conferred by flavonoids and limonoids in the rind.
-The flavonoids include various flavanones and flavones.
+The fragrance of citrus fruits is conferred by essential oils including flavonoids and limonoids in the rind.
+The flavonoids comprise various flavanones and flavones.
 The carpels are juicy; they contain a high quantity of citric acid, which with other organic acids including ascorbic acid (vitamin C) give them their characteristic sharp taste.
 Citrus fruits are diverse in size and shape, as well as in color and flavor, reflecting their biochemistry; for instance, grapefruit is made bitter-tasting by a flavanone, naringin.